bobbymart1n/npwd-react-native-capstone/README.md

 * The user submits a phone number
 * Make a GET request to grab information based on the phone number provided
 * Display that information in the UI
-**What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and yourlanguage) will you use to create this MVP?
+**What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.**
 * Whitepages PRO API
 * React / React Native
 * Firebase